Bad AGMs (and how to avoid them): January 2020

 For a general Guidance Note on how to prepare for and manage an Annual General Meeting, and the key actions after the meeting, please click here.

-The event was based around an entertaining mock AGM role play and covered, amongst other topics, the responsibilities of the Chairman, managing attendees, governance and diversity issues, requisitioned resolutions, amendments to resolutions and dealing with difficult shareholders.
-As the drama unfolded, the team was able to draw out the key issues and best practice, and offer advice to our Chairperson attempting to keep order over proceedings with the aid of the audience (via live electronic voting).
-The importance of approaching gender and wider diversity in a positive and considered way and the links between transparency and governance were key themes from the event.
+The event was based around an entertaining mock AGM role play and covered, amongst other topics, the responsibilities of the Chairman, managing attendees, dealing with shareholder questions and difficult shareholders.
+As the drama unfolded, the team was able to draw out the key issues and best practice, and offer advice to our Chairman attempting to keep order over proceedings with the aid of the audience (via live electronic voting).
+The role play also drew out discussion on data as an asset, including rights in data and the practicalities of collection and exploitation of data.

 Preparation is key, and this is something that in-house teams, lawyers and financial PR agencies can assist with.
 Be clear what can and can’t be discussed at the AGM in advance, make any necessary announcements and consider answering questions via the company’s website ahead of the AGM.
 Chairmen may not have been in this position before, or only infrequently; following the script on the day can help them avoid any potential legal or regulatory traps.